wechaty/docusaurus/docusaurus/docs/howto/message.md

 ## Self message

-Use this Self message feature to reply to the bot.This function works if the message recieved by the onMessage function has been sent by the bot to itself.
+Use this Self message feature to reply to the bot.This function works if the message received by the onMessage function has been sent by the bot to itself.

 <Tabs
   groupId="programming-languages"